The Cigna Group (CI) Shares Soar Above 1-Year High - News Heater

 Conclusion

-In conclusion, The Cigna Group (CI) has had a better performance lately.
-Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
+To sum up, The Cigna Group (CI) has seen a better performance recently.
+Analysts have differing views on the stock, with some seeing it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.